 We began by defining schemas for particular components of the website.
 Each component had to be broken into smaller parts such as text or images.
 Dividing the website into individual elements allowed us to reuse certain components such as the footer.

 Once we had schemas defined, we were able to move onto the next stage: organizing the structures.
-Sanity let us configure and customize how content is displayed for the editors, which allows Just to maintain it in a straightforward way.
+Sanity lets us configure and customize how content is displayed for the editors, which allows Just to maintain it in a straightforward way.

 Just wanted their website to support multiple languages.
 This was certainly the most challenging request for us.
-The idea was to give Just ability to fully customize their content in each language and make sure that the user experience was spot on with each one.
+The idea was to give Just the ability to fully customize their content in each language and make sure that the user experience was spot on with each one.
 After testing out different solutions, we settled on using singleton documents once again which enabled us to pre-define multiple languages for each page.

 One of the biggest hurdles we had was providing Just with a way to preview edited pages before publishing them.
 At the time we built this, Sanity had yet to prescribe how a preview (or as we call it, staging environment) should be implemented when using GatsbyJS.
-Therefore, we chose to adopt a solution which used webhooks.
+Therefore, we chose to adopt a solution that used webhooks.
 When changes are made, a preview version of the website at a staging URL is updated and can be checked before publishing.
 Once Just are satisfied with the change, they can use a custom button we have implemented within the Sanity panel that allows the website to be deployed to its live URL.

 Using Sanity to build the website for Just was our first time working with it.
 At the time we developed the Just website, Sanity was yet to support GatsbyJS natively.
 Also, the custom GROQ query language that Sanity ships with is not directly compatible with Gatsby.
 As a result, we had to use a third-party plugin to bridge the gap, which carried some limitations.
-Since finishing the project for Just, Sanity launched their own source plugin for Gatsby, which would have streamlined this process.
+Since finishing the project for Just, Sanity launched its own source plugin for Gatsby, which would have streamlined this process.

 Sanity does recommend a way to localize content but this still has some further work to be done.
 Therefore, for our project, we decided to develop our own solution.